Common Hazardous Waste Violations In San Diego and How To Avoid Them

 • Contingency plans and emergency notification procedures

-Any business that is considered a large quantity generator must also maintain training records with specific details included at the facility, or face a violation.
+Businesses should also maintain training records with specific details included at the facility, or face the possibility of a violation.

 Unlabeled Waste Containers